 Please follow the instructions on each job description.
 All require that you email a resume and letter of interest to firstname.lastname@example.org expressing your desire to apply for our internship and a few words about your interests or what you are studying.
 No phone calls please.

 We accept interns on a quarterly basis.
-For spring internships, please submit your materials by end of March.
-For summer internships, submit materials by end of May.
-For fall internships, by end of August.
-And for winter internships, by end of November.
+For spring internships, please submit your materials by mid-February.
+For summer internships, submit materials by mid-April.
+For fall internships, submit materials by mid-August.
+For winter internships, submit materials by mid-November.

 You may also send these to us at:

 Volunteer and Outreach Manager